DIAMOND & GEMSTONE SHAPES

 Modern Style

 If you lean more towards modern designs then chic and elegant shapes best suit you.
 You can try either emerald, princess-cut diamond, or oval diamonds.
-These shapes are more playful and can be placed in a unique and fashionable modern ring and necklace settings.
+These shapes are more playful and can be placed in unique and fashionable modern ring and necklace settings.

 Trendy Style